cloudbasti/dataScienceCourse/README.md

 SOLUTIONS:

 for the diagrams you need to make diagrams for the training and validation set based on the trained model.
 Also implement the MAPE, as in the notebooks.

-DATA ANALYSIS AND DATA VALUES:

-Outliers:
-1. analyze the data for outliers
-2. what are weird values?
-3. if a weather code is set to zero if its not existing, does this really make sense?

-Missing Values
-1. Understand the data better with respect to missing values
-2. How are missing values handled for the different features?
--- replace the values with new values --
-3. Imputation of values (just implement one strategy)

-Prepare test data.
-Merge Process ist gleich, aber nicht abschneiden. danach prepare features.

-missing values muss aber anders gemacht werden.